 3. Discussion

-It looks necessary to specify a new query parameter for the Nnrf_NFDiscovery Service API definition in 3GPP TS 29.510 v17.5.0, in Table 6.2.3.2.3.1-1.
+It looks necessary to specify a new query parameter for the Nnrf_NFDiscovery Service API definition in 3GPP TS 29.510 v17.5.0, in Table 6.2.3.2.3.1-1 "URI query parameters supported by the GET method on this resource".

 If there are more than one TAIs in a given MBS service area, there could be many to may relationships between TAIs and AMF-IDs, i.e. the same TAI may be served by more than one AMFs.
 In principle, there are two ways to resolve the problem.
+Note, that currently Table 6.2.3.2.3.1-1 in TS 29.510 contaisn 'tai-list' attribue, which (a) is used for the eDGE-5GC feature and (b) NRF NRF shall return NFs which support all the TAIs in the list.